 FDA-Approved – The FDA provided clearance for the CyberKnife® Radiosurgery System in 2001 for tumors anywhere in the body.

-Read more on CyberKnife vs. Gamma Knife
+Read more about CyberKnife vs. Gamma Knife

 How CyberKnife tracks tumors in the body with motion management.

-Watch this video to learn how CyberKnife uses advanced image guidance technology to treat only the intended tumor area using real-time respiratory tracking.
+Watch this video to learn how CyberKnife uses advanced image guidance technology to treat only the intended tumor area using respiratory tracking.

 - Painless, non-surgical cancer treatment